Nimesh-Srivastava/Nimesh-Srivastava/README.md

 <br>
 Artificial Intelligence and Machine Learning is my speciality, both in degree and in general.
 I've been developing complex artificial neural networks for 3+ years now.  <br>
 <br>
-I've worked on various environments regarding different fields of AI, including but not limited to :<br>
+Some of my previous work includes projects on :<br>
       🥇 Computer vision,<br>
       🥈 Natural Language Processing,<br>
       🥉 Deep Learning, and more.